 - 3 garlic cloves, minced

-- Add mushrooms, red pepper, and garlic to the pan.
+- Add the minced garlic, peas, sliced, mushrooms, diced red pepper, and garlic to the pan.
 Cover and cook for 10 minutes.

-- While the veggies are cooking, add the coconut aminos, hot sauce, and rice vinegar to a small bowl and whisk together.
+- While the vegetables are cooking, add all of the sauce ingredients to a small bowl and whisk it together.

 - Spoon the filling into the lettuce wraps and garnish with green onions.

-- If you want to add extra protein to this dish, crumbled tofu would be a great choice!
+- If you want to add extra protein to this dish, baked tofu or tempeh would be a great choice!

-- If quinoa isn’t your favorite then brown rice, amaranth, freekah, or bulger would be great options too.
+- If you don't want to use quinoa then brown rice, amaranth, freekah, or bulger would be great options too.

-- If you can't find coconut aminos (buy a bottle here –> coconut aminos) than low sodium organic tamari would be my next choice.
+- If you can't find coconut aminos (buy a bottle here --> coconut aminos) then low sodium organic tamari would be my next choice.